syedfarhanahmad/simpleNeuralNetwork/README.md

 # Neural Network in Python
 ## (Created from scratch without using TensorFlow)

-The technique of BackPropagation is being used.
+The technique of BackPropagation and
-Sigmoid normalization Function Used.
+Sigmoid normalization Function have been Used.

 ## Training Set